Group Incentives and Rational Voting: Model Setup

-An election takes place between two parties, $\mathcal{A}$ and $\mathcal{B}$ , for a single office.
-All voters have the option of voting for party $ \mathcal{A}$, voting for party $\mathcal{B}$ or abstaining.
+We assume an election takes place between two parties, $\mathcal{A}$ and $ \mathcal{B}$, for a single office.
+All voters have the option of voting for party $\mathcal{A}$, voting for party $\mathcal{B}$ or abstaining.
 Each voter pays a cost $c$ to vote; abstention is free.
-The outcome of the election is determined by a plurality of the votes cast, with ties decided by a coin flip.

-There is a large number of voters who are divided into $K$ roughly equal sized groups.
-These groups are indexed $1,2,..,K$.
-Although these groups might be based on any underlying societal cleavage, they can simply be thought of as geographically based wards within an electoral district.
+To begin, we assume there is a large number of voters, divided into $K$ roughly equally sized groups.
+The groups are indexed $ 1,2,\dots ,K$.
+Although these groups might be based on any underlying societal cleavage, for convenience, we treat them as though they are geographically based wards within an electoral district.